PADI Scuba-Diving Courses in the

 Sample Itineraries for the Advanced Open Water PADI Course

-Day 1: Deep dive + Navigation dive
+Day 1: PADI Deep Dive + PADI Navigation Dive

-Day 3: One Night dive
+Day 3: One PADI Night dive

 Note: